 This is where you can make a real difference to your budget.
 Unlike parcel shipping, LTL pricing is not set in stone.
 The real power in negotiation comes from knowing your own freight data better than the carrier.
 Focusing only on the discount percentage is a common mistake; the final price you pay is what truly matters.
 Securing lower LTL rates directly impacts your cost management, product pricing strategies, and even customer satisfaction.
 An effective LTL contract optimization strategy, backed by solid data, allows you to secure favorable terms that protect your margins and give your business a stronger financial footing.

-What Drives Your LTL Shipping Costs?
+What Factors Determine Your LTL Shipping Costs?

 Before you can negotiate better LTL rates, you need a solid grasp of what you’re actually paying for.
 Unlike full truckload shipping, which often uses a straightforward per-mile rate, LTL pricing is a complex puzzle with many moving parts.
 Carriers look at several factors to determine the cost of your shipment, and each one presents an opportunity for negotiation.
 Understanding these cost drivers is the first step toward building a smarter shipping strategy and a healthier bottom line.
 By breaking down your freight profile and knowing exactly how carriers see your shipments, you can walk into negotiations prepared to discuss the specifics that truly impact price.
 Let’s look at the four main components that shape your LTL freight costs.